Mshah99github/InterAcT/Readme.md

 We deeply appreciate the efforts of these researchers and developers, whose work laid the foundation for this project.

 ---

-**Project Title :**
-InterAcT: A Generic Keypoints-Based Lightweight Transformer Model for Recognition of Human Solo Actions and Interactions in Aerial Videos

-**Project Description:**
-It is an activity recognition project which utilizes keypoints data, extracted from RGB videos using YOLO v8 pose estimation model.
-This project introduce a generic transformer model known as InterAcT, capable of recognizing solo human actions as well as human-human interactions in aerial videos.

 ## InterAcT Code Guidelines

 **Requirements and Dependencies:**